Finding the right mortgage

 Poor / bad credit mortgage

-You may be worried if you have had CCJs, bankruptcy, arrears or defaults in the past when applying for a mortgage.
+If you have had CCJs, bankruptcy, arrears or defaults in the past, you may be worried that you have messed up your chance for a mortgage.
 However, bad credit mortgages may still be available.
 First Mortgage advisors can find the best package for your circumstances, even with a complex financial history.

 Most lenders take into account evidence of a poor credit history.
 This means that some will not be prepared to offer you a mortgage if you have a bad credit record.
 However, there are specialist lenders who will consider lending to you, even if you have examples of arrears, defaults or even bankruptcy in your past.
 You may have to pay a slightly higher rate than someone with good credit history, as the lender will see it as a larger risk to lend the money.